Big Bay Point Light

 The Big Bay Point Light is a lighthouse which stands on a tall bluff over a rocky point near Big Bay, Michigan, approximately 24 mi northwest of Marquette on the Upper Peninsula of Michigan.
-Today it is the only operational lighthouse with a bed and breakfast.
+Today it is one of a few operational lighthouses with a bed and breakfast.
 It is reputed to be haunted.

 History of the light

 The establishment of a station at Big Bay Point was recommended to the Lighthouse board in 1882 as follows: "The point occupies a position midway between Granite Island and Huron Islands, the distance in each case being 15 to 18 mi.
 These two lights are invisible from each other and the intervening stretch is unlighted.
 A light and fog signal would be a protection to steamers passing between these points.
 Quite a number of vessels have in past years been wrecked on Big Bay Point".

 Light station infrastructure

 A 20 × 15 ft brick fog signal building was constructed.
 It contained two 10 in steam train whistles that stuck out of the roof of the building and were operated by steam boilers.
 In 1928, the steam whistles were replaced by a modern air diaphone.

 There were also two small brick privies, a brick building with a metal roof and a door for storing oil for the lens.